cashapp/contour/README.md

 # Contour
-Contour is a typesafe, Kotlin first API for complex layouts on Android.
+Contour is a typesafe, Kotlin-first API for complex layouts on Android.

 ## Example
-Let's create a simple note taking view that displays a username aligned to the left, and fills the remaining horizontal space with the note.
+Let's create a simple note-taking view that displays a username aligned to the left, and fills the remaining horizontal space with the note.

 ```kotlin
 class NoteView(context: Context) : ContourLayout(context) {